Discretized Halbach spheres: Icosahedral symmetry for optimal field homogeneity: Theory

 where both $\alpha_\mathrm{o}$ and $\theta_\mathrm{p}$ are defined in the plane spanned by the position vector $\qvec{r}$ and the orientation axis.
 Equation~(\ref{eq:focused}) defines the focused orientation ~\cite{RehbergBlümler2025}.
 That is set in contrast here to the classical Halbach orientation defined by

-To obtain the field in the center of the ring, Eq.~(\ref{eq:continua}) is integrated over a cylindrical disk with an inner radius $R_\mathrm{in}$, an outer radius $R_\mathrm{out}$ and a height $h$ (see Appendix~\ref{app:continua} for details).
-For $h \ll R_\mathrm{in}$, and for the Halbach configuration, this results in the magnitude of the field at the center of
+To obtain the field in the center of a \emph{thin} ring, where the height $h$ is small compared to the inner radius $R_\mathrm{in}$, the integration of Eq.~(\ref{eq:continua}) within the volume of the cylindrical disk with an outer radius $R_\mathrm{out}$ can be simplified (see Appendix~\ref{app:continua} for details).
+For $h \ll R_\mathrm{in}$, and for the Halbach configuration Eq.~(\ref{eq:Halbach}), this results in a magnitude of the field at the center of

 For the focused configuration, integration over $\phi$ and $r$ leads to a larger field

 where $\mathrm{E}$ is the elliptic integral of the second kind.
 The resulting prefactor exceeds the Halbach value of $3/4$ by $2.8\%$.
 Equations~(\ref{eq:HBc}) and (\ref{eq:fBc}) are shown in Fig.~\ref{fig:1} for an infinitely extended disk, i.~e. in the limit $R_{\mathrm{out}} \to \infty$.
 The application of the idealized formula (\ref{eq:fBc}) to an experimental realization is shown in the inset and is discussed in Appendix~\ref{app:finite ring}.